-The IU Russian Flagship brings together undergrads of various majors and disciplines.
-Some pursue international studies, others study microbiology and neurosciences, and still others want to become business professionals and doctors.
+The IU Russian Flagship brings together undergraduate students of various majors and disciplines, ranging from international studies, to microbiology and neuroscience, to business and cybersecurity.
 Here some of their stories.

 How I Became Interested in Russian